-Prior to moving to California in 2015, Abbie was a reporter on the farm beat for Harvest Public Media and KBIA in Missouri, studied the environmental impacts of meat production in Michigan for a 2014-’15 Knight-Wallace fellowship and worked on the arts and culture desk at WNYC Radio in New York.
-Several of her stories have won Edward R. Murrow awards and she’s worked on teams that have won Associated Press and Online News Association prizes, and James Beard and International Association of Culinary Professionals award nominations.
+Prior to moving to California in 2015, Abbie was a reporter on the farm beat for Harvest Public Media and KBIA in Missouri, studied the environmental impacts of meat production in Michigan as part of a 2014-’15 Knight-Wallace fellowship and worked on the arts and culture desk at WNYC Radio in New York.
+Several of her stories have won Edward R. Murrow awards.
+She’s worked on teams which have won Associated Press and Online News Association prizes, and James Beard and International Association of Culinary Professionals award nominations.

 Swanson grew up in central Virginia and is an alumna of the College of William & Mary and the University of California-Berkeley journalism program.
 Follow her on Twitter and Instagram @dearabbie.